iszczesniak/cpp/move/index.md

 ## Special member functions

-A compiler can generate default implementations of the special member functions.
-Special member functions are:
+The special member functions are:

 * the default constructor,